centreon/centreon-documentation/versioned_docs/version-22.10/integrations/data-analytics/sc-splunk-metrics.md

 ### Custom event format

 You can't change the format of the event for metrics oriented stream connectors.
-In other words, you cannot send other Broker events that contains performance data.
+This means you cannot send other Broker events that contain performance data.

 ## Curl commands: testing the stream connector